Vegetarian hot dog

 A vegetarian hot dog is a hot dog produced completely from non-meat products.
-Unlike traditional home-made meat sausages, the casing is not made of intestine, but of cellulose or other plant-based ingredients.
-The filling is usually based on some sort of soy protein, wheat gluten, or pea protein.
+Unlike traditional homemade meat sausages, the casing is not made of intestine, but of cellulose or other plant-based ingredients.
+The filling is usually based on a soy protein, wheat gluten, or pea protein.
 Some may contain egg whites, which would make them unsuitable for a lacto-vegetarian or vegan diet.

 History

 The history of the vegetarian hot dog is not clear, but Worthington Foods' Veja-Link meatless wieners claim to have been the world's first vegetarian hot dogs in 1949.
-Since the 1980s, a number of other manufacturers have entered the vegetarian hot dog market, such as Lightlife Foods, Field Roast Grain Meat Co, and Beyond Meat.
+Since the 1980s, other manufacturers have entered the vegetarian hot dog market, such as Lightlife Foods, Field Roast Grain Meat Co, and Beyond Meat.
 Massachusetts-based LightLife first sold its Tofu Pups in 1985.
 In 2000, the Chicago White Sox's Comiskey Park became the first baseball venue to sell vegetarian hot dogs during games.
 In 2019, Moving Mountains began selling a vegan hot dog in London.
-The Nathan's Famous hot dog stands in New York City began selling vegan hot dogs in 2021.
-The hot dog is made by Meatless Farm.
+The Nathan's Famous hot dog stands in New York City began selling vegan hot dogs in 2021, with dogs made by Meatless Farm.

-Nutrition

-Vegetarian hot dogs have fewer calories than hot dogs made from animal meat, and contain no cholesterol, and little to no saturated fat.

 Carrot hot dogs

-A carrot hot dog is a carrot cured to taste like a hot dog and then grilled and then placed in a roll to resemble a traditional hot dog.
+A carrot hot dog is a carrot cured to taste like a hot dog, then grilled and placed in a roll to resemble a traditional hot dog.
 Philadelphia magazine reported photos of carrot hot dogs appeared on Instagram and Pinterest in 2016.
 The Kennebec Journal reported in 2017 that carrot hot dog recipes were "an emerging trend" in cookbooks.
 Epicurious said it has been trolled ever since posting a carrot hot dog recipe in 2017.

 Some restaurants sell them.
 In 2019, Harry & Ida's Meat and Supply Co. in New York sold a carrot dog.
 United States beverage firm Bolthouse Farms in 2020 began producing grill-ready cured carrot hot dogs to sell to retailers.

 Actress Tabitha Brown first published a carrot hot dog recipe in 2020.
 In 2021, pop star Lizzo posted about carrot hot dogs.
 Vegan food columnist Avery Yale Kamila said in 2021: "For people who love vegetables, carrot hot dogs are a really exciting addition to backyard barbecues."